mkp170791/numpy/doc/source/reference/c-api/array.rst

 Because python extensions are not used in the same way as usual libraries on most platforms, some errors cannot be automatically detected at build time or even runtime.
-For example, if you build an extension using a function available only for numpy >= 1.3.0, and you import the extension later with numpy 1.2, you will not get an import error (but almost certainly a segmentation fault when calling the function).
-That's why several functions are provided to check for numpy versions.
-The macros :c:data:`NPY_VERSION`  and :c:data:`NPY_FEATURE_VERSION` corresponds to the numpy version used to build the extension, whereas the versions returned by the functions PyArray_GetNDArrayCVersion and PyArray_GetNDArrayCFeatureVersion corresponds to the runtime numpy's version.
+For example, if you build an extension using a function available only for numpy_demo >= 1.3.0, and you import the extension later with numpy_demo 1.2, you will not get an import error (but almost certainly a segmentation fault when calling the function).
+That's why several functions are provided to check for numpy_demo versions.
+The macros :c:data:`NPY_VERSION`  and :c:data:`NPY_FEATURE_VERSION` corresponds to the numpy_demo version used to build the extension, whereas the versions returned by the functions PyArray_GetNDArrayCVersion and PyArray_GetNDArrayCFeatureVersion corresponds to the runtime numpy_demo's version.

 The rules for ABI and API compatibilities can be summarized as follows: